sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/info/freshmen/how-to-enroll.md

 This includes:

-- EU citizens, regardless of residence
+- EU citizens, regardless of residence;
-- Non-EU citizens with a residence permit in Italy
+- Non-EU citizens with a residence permit in Italy.

 → Follow the steps in **Section 8** of the [International Student Office page](https://www.uniroma1.it/en/pagina/international-student-office#8-master-s-degree-courses-with-requirements-and-personal-knowledge-assessment-and-pre-acceptance-letter-enrolment-procedures-for-eu-citizens-wherever-resident-and-non-eu-citizens-residing-in-italy)